How to use Time Machine on Mac for backup and restore tasks

 Here’s how to back up data with Get Backup Pro:

-- Open the app and click the plus button in the left sidebar to create a new backup project (name it so you can easily locate it later)
+2. Click the plus button in the left sidebar to create a new backup project (name it so you can easily locate it later).

-- Use the plus button to add files and app data to your backup
+3. Use the plus button to add files and app data to your backup.

 Here’s how to restore data from the Get Backup Pro backup:

-- Open the app and select the backup you want to restore in the left sidebar
+1. Open the app and select the backup you want to restore in the left sidebar.

-- If you want to restore only specific files, select those files and click Restore Selected.
-Otherwise, click Restore
+3. If you want to restore only specific files, select those files and click Restore Selected.
+Otherwise, click Restore.

 Back up, restore, and organize files with Setapp

-Backing your Mac up is really important; everyone should do it on a routine basis.
-Time Machine is a great option, but also very basic and time-consuming.
+Backing up your Mac is really important; everyone should do it on a routine basis.
+Time Machine is a great option, but it can also be not flexible enough and time-consuming.

-Many may prefer to back up with Get Backup Pro, which allows for a lot more control, and compresses backups far better than Time Machine.
-When used with CleanMyMac X, you’ll always know your backups are clean, organized, and free of any weird settings or bloatware you forgot about.
+I prefer (and can recommend it to others) to back up with Get Backup Pro, which allows for a lot more control and compresses backups far better than Time Machine.
+When used with CleanMyMac, you’ll always know your backups are clean, organized, and free of any weird settings or bloatware you forgot about.

 Those trying to use Time Machine to recover lost files should try Disk Drill.
 More often than not, you’ll restore your files quickly with Disk Drill, saving you a ton of time with backups.

-All three of these apps are available for free as part of a seven-day trial of Setapp, the world’s best suite of productivity apps for your Mac.
-When your trial is through, continued unlimited access to the full Setapp catalog of nearly 200 Mac apps is only $9.99 per month.
+All three of these apps are available for free as part of a seven-day trial of Setapp, a platform with 250+ apps for iOS and macOS.
+When your trial is through, continued unlimited access to the full Setapp catalog is only $9.99 per month.

 How much space does Time Machine need?

-Time Machine will use up as much space as you give it — it’s just the way it works.
-While Time Machine normally creates backups every 24 hours, it will keep storing new and new backups on the drive.
+Generally, it’s recommended that you allocate at least 2 times more storage than you have on your internal drive to backups.
+But Time Machine will use up as much space as you give it — it’s just the way it works.
+Time Machine will keep storing new and new backups on the drive.
 Once the space is used up, Time Machine will start deleting the oldest backups.
-Generally, it’s recommended that you allocate at least 2 times more storage than you have on your internal drive to backups.
 A better solution would be to create better-compressed backups and keep them on external hard drives with Get Backup Pro.

 How to turn off Time Machine?

-You can turn off Time Machine by disabling automatic backups in System Preferences > Time Machine.
+You can turn off Time Machine by disabling automatic backups in System Settings > General > Time Machine.
 Note that you’ll still need to manually delete all the backups made with Time Machine if you want to free up space.

 How to set up Time Machine on Mac without external hard drive?

 You can set Time Machine to store backups on your internal hard drive.
-For convenience, you can create a separate partition on your disk dedicated to backups.
-But don’t forget that Time Machine backups can occupy a big chunk of disk space, so you should be ready to give it up.
+For convenience, you can create a separate partition dedicated to backups.
+Just go to Disk Utility > Macintosh HD > Partition to set it up.